New York Divorce Records for Genealogy Research

 Because a divorce on any grounds was so tinged with scandal, it was not unusual for couples to separate without the benefit of the law.
 They would then pretend to be single or widowed, and often remarry, usually in another state.

-New Yorkers unwilling or unable to charge their spouses with adultery also sometimes obtained divorces elsewhere.
+New Yorkers unwilling or unable to charge their spouses with adultery also sometimes obtained divorces elsewhere - this is similar to the concept of a Gretna Green marriage location.
 In the 20th century (up to 1967) this often meant traveling to the divorce capital of Reno, Nevada, or hiring a lawyer to obtain a divorce from another country, particularly Mexico, followed by remarriage outside of New York State.